DMOJ/docs/docs/site/installation.md

 $ python3 -m venv dmojsite
 $ . dmojsite/bin/activate
 ```

 You should see `(dmojsite)` prepended to your shell.
-Henceforth, `(dmojsite)` commands assumes you are in the code directory, with virtual environment active.
+Henceforth, `(dmojsite)` commands assume you are in the code directory, with the virtual environment active.

 ?> The virtual environment will help keep the modules needed separate from the system package manager, and save you many headaches when updating.
 Read more about virtual environments [here](https://docs.python.org/3/tutorial/venv.html).

 Now, fetch the site source code.
 If you plan to install a judge [from PyPI](https://pypi.org/project/dmoj/), check out a matching version of the site repository.
 For example, for judge v2.1.0: